Amadeus Integration

 - Link status — Green (all tickets linked), Orange (some linked), or Gray (none linked).

-- Ticket count — Total tickets and how many are linked.
+- Ticket count — Total tickets in the PNR.

 - Last updated — When the most recent change occurred.